Ignacio-Roldan/AppliancesEnergyForecasting_TS/README.md

 # How to run
-Code is in a Jupiter Notebook, use Anaconda or other platforms compatible with .ipython to run.
+Code is in a Jupiter Notebook, use Anaconda or other platforms compatible with .ipynb to run.

 Note that grid search chunks of code take some time to run.